Fight Club: The spiritual fight of Tyler Durden

 The candidates for the Project Mayhem (a further development of the Fight Club) are also faced with a “trial of suffering” and persist for three days in spite of all the adverse conditions in front of the doorstep – like monks on the meditation pillow.
 When the Fight Club rises from its basement existence to the Project Mayhem, it symbolizes that repressions are increasingly becoming aware: “The house has become a living being.
 “The uncovering of the unconscious programs is only the first step.
 Pitt-Tyler writes: “Coming to the point of origin is not a weekend break, not a damn seminar.
 Stop trying to control everything, just let go.”
 This zero point corresponds to the abolition of the ego-determined mind.
 The film shows this literally, as on the wall in a scene before Marla’s house behind Norton-Tyler “myself myself ends” is written.

 The “myself” of the civilized man wants to control his life not only through insurance and a permanent job.
 The greater part of his mental process consists in judging the social conditions according to his own world design, in order to generate a world view that is as stable as possible and therefore self-reassuring.
 “People do it every day.
 They talk to themselves, they like to be like they want to be,” explains Pitt-Tyler.
 This security requirement, perceived as an alternative, leads to latent enslavement – one would like to live up to the world or self-image into which one has locked oneself.
 A hardcore speculator does not abolish his capitalist logic, because an Occupy protester tells him that this – far from personal enrichment – is a global failure.
 He would have to revise a self-design that had been cultivated for decades.
 A change of behavior can only happen when he himself learns that his internal defect can not be sublated by maximum property and he enters his own inner fight club.
 The result of economic alienation does not lead to a violent revolution in the outside, but through a sometimes painful self-examination.
 Egoistic enlightenment is a contradiction in itself.
-Whoever thinks non-dual does not act in the sense of self-interest but in the sense of a common good.

 The more pain is accepted, the more unstable the conventional ego-condition becomes and the more desperately it tries to keep the control: “Why did not I know about project chaos from the beginning?”, asks Norton-Tyler during a conflict-laden car ride Pitt- Tyler.
 As a result of the dispute, Pitt-Tyler lets go of the steering wheel and thus enacts a further detachment from the former everyday ego as well as the related worldview.
 It comes to a heavy car crash that tells Tyler how the people felt, which in his old life he only recorded statistically.
 Thus, at the same time, he has broken out of the capitalist principle, all according to numerical efficiency, to arrange everything only by means of categories and figures.